Policy No. 2:01:00:00

 - Advanced Placement Program (AP)

-- CPS (Certified Professional Secretary Exam) or CAP (Certified Administrative Professional Exam) Certificate Credit (for specifically related degrees/certificates).
+- Professional licensures or industry certifications will be considered for PLA for specifically related degrees or certificates.
 Credit earned by external examination will be identified on the transcript by the specific examination and a grade of “P” (pass), which will not be calculated in the GPA.
-Credit by External Examination

 Credit for Military Experience/Training